choyiny/mobile-wizard/README.md

 At the end of the game, some interesting statistics of the game such as the damage done by each player will be shown to the player through the host screen.

-The application will be easily deployable through a docker compose script.
+The application will be easily deployable through a docker compose script with automatic certificate renewal with LetsEncrypt and nginx.

 ## Final Version additional features
 Ability to join a room through a unique room ID automatically generated, and have the backend store the peer ids using Redis.

-Ability to save the nickname of each player, authenticated through Google with Firebase.
+Players can save their data or change their nickname through authenticating with Firebase.

 In addition to the healthbar shown in the host screen, 2D sprites corresponding with the action made by each player will also be shown.

+Error tracking with Sentry.

 ## Technologies
 - [Flask](http://flask.pocoo.org/) - Backend Webserver.